3rd Parachute Chasseur Regiment: Liberation of France

 While the 2nd Parachute Chasseur Regiment was deployed in Brittany during the operations of disembarking in June 1944, the 3rd Parachute Chasseur Regiment was held temporarily in England.
 The 3rd Parachute Chasseur Regiment was entrusted with action covering the southern flank of the U.S. 3rd Army which had just disembarked in Normandy making way west across the country.
 Between 16 July and 7 October 1944, the regiment was dropped in France along the line Nantes-Lyon.
 The mission of the regiment was to contain an opposing force of almost 100,000 men making way to the north.

-An initial detachment, at the orders of Captain Simon and constituted from a reinforced squadron, a Demi-Squadron from the 3rd squadron intervened in le Poitou and Limousin from mid-July, made way on Châteauroux and Issoudun at the beginning of September, before regrouping at the beginning of October south of Poche de Saint-Nazaire.
+An initial detachment, at the orders of Captain Simon and constituted from a reinforced squadron, a Demi-Squadron from the 3rd squadron intervened in Poitou and Limousin from mid-July, made way on Châteauroux and Issoudun at the beginning of September, before regrouping at the beginning of October south of Saint-Nazaire.

 The 2nd squadron of Captain Pierre Sicaud was first parachuted on Finistère in the night of 4 August (near of Plougastel-Daoulas, Landerneau et Morlaix).
 Their mission consisted of protecting bridges necessary to assure the progression of U.S. Armoured Units.
 The 2nd rejoined the 1st squadron and the command Demi-Squadron which remained deployed until 12 August around the cities of Lyon, Chalon-sur-Saône, Autun, and Saint-Étienne.

 Following a regrouping in the region of Aÿ Dizy and at Épernay, the 3rd RCP paraded in Paris on 11 November 1944.
 The casualty report of the regiment was moderate: 39 killed or missing in action and 72 wounded in action.
 The regiment placed 6,416 opposing forces out of combat, as well as 20 opposing tanks, 11 trains and a number of vehicles.